spbu-coding-2024/trees-trees-team-5/README.md

 >
 > How in plus if you try to delete key which is not in tree it will throw an error.

+## 📖 Documentation
+You need to build it by next command in project root `./gradlew dokkaHtml`

 <hr>

 ## 👨‍💻 Authors